Divi 5 review

 Building a template works exactly the same as building a single page of post, so you can include any of the Divi modules (also in the header and footer).
 That gives you a lot of design freedom!

-Divi comes with almost 40 modules, which are content elements.
+Divi comes with more than 40 modules, which are content elements.
 The module I’m typing this text in is a text module, the image next to this text is an image module and so on.

 The modules are searchable so you can find the one you want easily, and even though they look quite nice out of the box, there are a lot of styling options available.